 Despite the winners’ attempts to remain anonymous, their names were finally released in December 2015.
 Friedrich and Annand Mayrhofer and their son Eric had to collect the jackpot in person, even though they formed a trust in order to stay out of the limelight.

 They were extremely happy with their win but tried to stay under the radar because they said they were a naturally quiet family.
 They went on to state that they planned to renovate their home, buy some furniture and go on a sunny vacation.

 As an interesting side note, this is not Friedrich’s first time at winning.
 He had previously won $1,000 and $3,000 on two separate occasions but kept on buying tickets in search of the big win.
 Turns out that was a very good idea.

 These stories of massive Canadian lottery winners are inspiring for anyone who wants a chance to be in the running for a big win.
 After all, it happens to someone almost every week, and it's usually widely publicized news since Canadian winners are generally not allowed to stay anonymous.
 As a result, it's easy to see that truly anyone can become a winner.
-And if you also consider the online lottery winners from all around the world, it practically happens every day!
+And if you also consider the many online lottery winners who play from all around the world, it practically happens every day!